 No. Unlike many online funding platforms that have cropped up in recent years, Ulule’s approach is not an investment approach (in which donors get shares in a company or a project).
 Ulule is more about providing support (financial or otherwise) to specific projects.
 The owner of the project you're supporting may, in some cases, offer donors specific rewards for their donations, but your donation does not give you any ownership or authority with regard to the project.
 The project owner is the only one in charge.
 You are just helping him or her bring a project to fruition.

 You can, but we recommend against it, because the project owners are counting on your help!
 If you want to cancel a donation, you must do so within the time period specified by the project creator.

-If you supported a project using a Credit Card or Direct Debit payment (Sofort and Giropay): the amount you pledged will automatically be refunded on your bank card.
+If you supported a project using a bank card or Direct Debit payment (Sofort and Giropay): the amount you pledged will automatically be refunded on your bank card.

 Yes, within the time period specified by the project owner.

 You will have to cancel the first support (cf. Can I cancel a support?) and make a new one.